sekika/swrcfit/README.md

 figures to display for numeric output.
 Default value is 7.

 The lines 6-7 specify the variable &theta;<sub>s</sub>, the saturated water content.
-In this program, q[s] is shown as "qs".
-Two parameters, qsin and cqs, controls how the program treats this variable. qsin is the initial value of q[s] and cqs is a parameter which decides q[s] is constant or variable; when cqs is set as 0, q[s] is treated as a constant, and when cqs is 1, q[s] is treated as a variable.
-By default, initial value of q[s]is set as the maximum value of the soil water content, and it is set as a variable, but it can be changed by editing this section.
-For example, for setting q[s] = 0.35 as a constant, following line can be added after the third line;
+In this program, &theta;<sub>s</sub> is shown as "qs".
+Two parameters, qsin and cqs, controls how the program treats this variable. qsin is the initial value of &theta;<sub>s</sub> and cqs is a parameter which decides &theta;<sub>s</sub> is constant or variable; when cqs is set as 0, &theta;<sub>s</sub> is treated as a constant, and when cqs is 1, &theta;<sub>s</sub> is treated as a variable.
+By default, initial value of &theta;<sub>s</sub>is set as the maximum value of the soil water content, and it is set as a variable, but it can be changed by editing this section.
+For example, for setting &theta;<sub>s</sub> = 0.35 as a constant, following line can be added after the third line;

 ```
 qsin=0.35; cqr=0;
 ```

-The lines 8-11 specify the variable q[r], the residual water content.
+The lines 8-11 specify the variable &theta;<sub>r</sub>, the residual water content.
+In this program, &theta;<sub>r</sub> is shown as "qr".
-In this program, q[r] is shown as "qr".
-Three parameters, qrin, cqr and pqr, controls how the program treats this variable. qrin is the initial value of q[r], cqr is a parameter which decides q[r] is constant or variable; when cqr is set as 0, q[r] is treated as a constant, and when cqr is 1, q[r] is treated as a variable, and pqr is a variable which decides if the restriction of q[r] >= 0 is imposed.
-By default, initial value of q[r] is set as the minimum value of the soil water content, and it is set as a variable with the restriction of q[r] >= 0, but it can be changed by editing this section.
-For example, for seting q[r] = 0 as a constant value, the 7th line is to be commented out,, i.e., the first "#" mark is to be deleted.
-For setting q[r] = 0.05 as a constant value, following line can be added after the 7th line;
+Three parameters, qrin, cqr and pqr, controls how the program treats this variable. qrin is the initial value of &theta;<sub>r</sub>, cqr is a parameter which decides &theta;<sub>r</sub> is constant or variable; when cqr is set as 0, &theta;<sub>r</sub> is treated as a constant, and when cqr is 1, &theta;<sub>r</sub> is treated as a variable, and pqr is a variable which decides if the restriction of &theta;<sub>r</sub> >= 0 is imposed.
+By default, initial value of &theta;<sub>r</sub> is set as the minimum value of the soil water content, and it is set as a variable with the restriction of &theta;<sub>r</sub> >= 0, but it can be changed by editing this section.
+For example, for seting &theta;<sub>r</sub> = 0 as a constant value, the 7th line is to be commented out,, i.e., the first "#" mark is to be deleted.
+For setting &theta;<sub>r</sub> = 0.05 as a constant value, following line can be added after the 7th line;

 ```
 qrin=0.05; cqr=0;
 ```

-To disable the restriction of q[r] >= 0,  the 8th line, pqr=1, is to
+To disable the restriction of &theta;<sub>r</sub> >= 0,  the 8th line,
-be changed to pqr=0.
+pqr=1, is to be changed to pqr=0.

 The line 9 controls the output mode; the parameter adv defines how the result is shown.
 The default value is adv=0, where only basic